intjelic/python-sfml/doc/source/api/graphics.rst

       extension.
 The supported image formats are bmp, png, tga and jpg.
       The destination file is overwritten if it already exists.

-      :raise: :exc:`sfml.system.SFMLException` - If the image is empty
+      :raise: :exc:`IOError` - If the image is empty
       :param string filename: Path of the file to save

+   .. py:method:: show()

+      This function starts an external thread that displays the current content of the image in a window.
+It's a very handy feature for debugging purpose only.

    .. py:attribute:: size